-Then, in June, President Joe Biden and the other leaders of the G-7 nations - Canada, France, Germany, Italy, Japan and the U.K. - reaffirmed the promises their countries made under the Paris Agreement.
-More specifically, the leaders pledged to cut greenhouse gas emissions in half and "overwhelmingly decarbonize" their power systems by 2030; conserve or protect at least 30% of land and oceans by 2030; and stop funding international coal projects that lack CCUS technology.

-While the G-7 nations identified plans to provide funding to hasten the shift from fossil-based energy sources toward renewables in most key sectors - including the power, transportation, industry, construction, agriculture and forestry sectors - they did not commit to phasing out the use of oil, gas or coal by any date, or at all.
+Then, in June, President Biden and the leaders of Canada, France, Germany, Italy, Japan and the United Kingdom reaffirmed the promises their countries made under the Paris Agreement.
+More specifically, the leaders pledged to cut greenhouse gas emissions in half and "overwhelmingly decarbonize[]" their power systems by 2030, conserve or protect at least 30 percent of land and oceans by 2030 and stop funding international coal projects that lack CCUS technology.
+While the G7 nations identified plans to provide funding to hasten the shift from fossil-based energy sources toward renewables in most key sectors (including the power, transportation, industry, construction, agriculture and forestry sectors), they did not commit to phasing out the use of oil, gas or coal by any date, or at all.

-In this article, we assess the short- and medium-term future of fossil fuels in the U.S. in the wake of the Leaders' Summit on Climate and the G-7 meeting, and discuss the federal energy innovation landscape we can expect to see over the next several years.
+In this article, we assess the short- and medium-term future of fossil fuels in the United States in the wake of the Summit and G7 meetings and discuss the federal energy innovation landscape we can expect to see over the next several years.